-This set of Biology Online Quiz for NEET Exam focuses on “Helminthic Diseases in Humans-2”.
+This set of Class 12 Biology Multiple Choice Questions & Answers (MCQs) focuses on “Helminthic Diseases in Humans-2” for NEET Preparation.

 1. Roundworm infection produces ________